splunk/splunk-connect-for-kubernetes/README.md

-# splunk-connector-kubernetes-charts
-This is the Fluentd input plugin which queries Kubernetes API to collect Kubernetes objects (like Nodes, Namespaces, Pods, etc.)
+# Splunk Connector Charts #

+This is the unbrella chart that contains sub-charts to collect data from a kubernetes cluster to Splunk.
+Data will be collected include:

+* logs - both kubernetes system logs and application logs (from containers)
+* objects - or metadata, kubernetes objects, e.g. namespaces, nodes, pods, etc.
+* metrics